-In a virtualized environment using VMX, the guest software stack typically runs on a logical processor in VMX nonroot operation.
+In a virtualized environment using VMX, the guest software stack typically runs on a logical processor in VMX non-root operation.
 This mode of operation is similar to that of ordinary processor operation outside of the virtualized environment.
 This chapter describes the differences between VMX non-root operation and ordinary processor operation with special attention to causes of VM exits (which bring a logical processor from VMX non-root operation to root operation).
-The differences between VMX non-root operation and ordinary processor operation with special attention to causes of VM exits (which bring a logical processor from VMX non-root operation to root operation).
-The differences between VMX non-root operation and ordinary processor operation the following sections:
+The differences between VMX non-root operation and ordinary processor operation are described in the following sections: